kalepail/KALE-sc/README.md

 SAC | `CB23WRDQWGSP6YPMY4UV5C4OW5CBTXKYN3XEATG7KJEZCXMJBYEHOUOV` | `CDQKZ76ZS7LYDOZ2E7OG5LUJEWDDUNYBVYRJTBJK6645DZBNJWA7DXCR`

 ## Some Unique Characteristics

-* This is not a winner takes all mining contract.
+* This is not a winner takes all farming contract.
 The block reward is distributed to all working farmers based off contributions both to a staking step and a working step.
 * The block reward amount will vary up from a `BLOCK_REWARD` base to include any unclaimed `KALE` staked by farmers who were unable to to call `work` for the block.
 * The block reward is calculated by the minute but blocks close every `BLOCK_INTERVAL` seconds.
 This likely will be greater than a minute to ensure an appropriate balance between blockchain load and hash difficulty distribution.
 Close too quickly and the blockchain could be overwhelmed with requests.
-Close too slowly and the hash difficulty could be too high for the average CPU miner to participate.
+Close too slowly and the hash difficulty could be too high for the average CPU farmer to participate.
 * Block rewards must be claimed passively after the next block has its first `plant` invocation.
 * All storage other than a few protocol items is temporary.
 This keeps things cheap af but also introduces an interesting "risk" mechanic in that if you're tardy to claim your rewards you might just miss out entirely.
 Don't let those veggies rot!
+* There's a fixed 5% emission decay rate compounding every `BLOCKS_PER_MONTH` (roughly every 30 days).
+This effectively caps the total supply at an asymptote of 500M KALE.

-## The Mining Process
+## The Farming Process

 In order to successfully farm `KALE` into your account you must invoke 3 contract functions:
 1. Start with the `plant` staking function.